zorbel042/openclaw/docs/refactor/canvas-a2ui.md

 ## Gateway changes

 ### Serve A2UI assets
-Add A2UI HTML/JS to the Gateway Canvas host (same HTTP server as the Gateway WS), e.g.:
+Add A2UI HTML/JS to the Gateway Canvas host (standalone HTTP server on `canvasHost.port`), e.g.:

 ```
 /__clawdis__/a2ui/           -> index.html